jamesatracy/SchemaPHP/readme.md

 SchemaPHP
 =========

 SchemaPHP provides a foundation for validating data against a model or database schema.
 Schema's can be loaded externally or generated from a MySQL table schema.
+You can also add additional validation rules to any field in the schema as defined in SchemaRules or add your own custom rules.
+Built-in rules include:

+* "required" => true: field is required (cannot be empty)

+* "numeric" => true: field must be numeric (0-9 chars only)

+* "email" => true: validate email address

+* "url" => true: validate url (with path)

+* "min" => value: require a minium value for a field

+* "max" => value: require a maximum value for a field

+* "minlength" => value: require a minimum length for a (string)

+* "maxlength" => value: require a maximum length for a (string)

+* "enum" => array(): value must in the given array

+* "binary" => true: value is either 0 or 1

 SchemaPHP currently supports the following attributes: